wynandpieterse/SharpBattleNet/README.md

 ## Notes

-Reporting issues should be done with the GitHub issue tracker.
-Fixes should be a forker repo and a pull request should be sent for it.
+ + Reporting issues should be done with the GitHub issue tracker.
+ + Any fixes should come from a pull request.

 Version 0.0.5